 Click to see 25 graphic design tips for effective training visuals.

-A sample of the Pulp Drying and Baling e-learning course from Convergence Training, above.
+A sample of the online Pulp Drying and Baling training course from Convergence Training, above.

 The interactive glossary of paper manufacturing terms below gives even more examples of the power of visuals in training for paper manufacturing.

-The images, terms, and definitions for the glossary above come from two of our paper manufacturing e-learning courses:
+The images, terms, and definitions for the glossary above come from two of our online paper manufacturing training courses:

 Your training materials will include lots of written materials and lots of spoken words.
 Be sure you’re presenting them correctly.

 Click for some great tips on writing training materials.

 Click to learn about formatting your written training materials.

 New employee onboarding is where your relationship with your new employees begins–make it count.
 Create a well thought out, organized onboarding experience that presents your policies, company goals, and expectations clearly and in a standard, consistent manner.
 This shows your new hires you’re serious about your culture and policies and that you value them as new employees and want to create a mutually beneficial, long-term relationship.

 Click to read more about using an LMS for new employee onboarding.